 Providers located in Washington and Alaska can use our online prior authorization tool to submit medical records as part of supporting documentation.

-Sometimes it is reasonable for a customer to receive services from a provider or facility not in his/her network.
-Depending on the customer’s contract provisions, out-of-network services may be covered at a lower rate or not at all.
-A benefit level exception is a request for services to be paid at in-network level for an out-of-network provider and must be requested prior to the service.
-If the request meets the defined exception criteria, we may allow out-of-network services to be reimbursed at the customer’s in-network benefit.
+If a medically necessary service cannot be performed within the member’s provide network, then an out-of-network service may be covered at the member’s in network benefit depending on the member’s contract provisions.
+A benefit level exception (BLE) to request that a service be paid at in-network level for an out-of-network provider must be requested prior to the service.
+If the request meets the defined exception criteria, the out-of-network service will be reimbursed at the customer’s in-network benefit.

-We use internal guidelines when reviewing cases.
+We use evidence-based guidelines when reviewing concurrent cases and will assist facility on discharge planning accordingly based on evidence-based standard delivery of care.
 They may need to contact the attending physician or specialist for additional information about the case and care decision.
 Contracted physicians are expected to provide pertinent clinical information in response to these requests (see your contract for more information).
 Our evidence-based guidelines are developed from research science and/or national clinical criteria (such as InterQual).

 We will review claims for services that are potentially cosmetic, experimental or investigational, not medically necessary, or have benefit limitations.
 This review occurs before payment.
 Obtaining pre-service reviews for medical necessity will result in faster claims payment and prevent unexpected retrospective denials.
 We strongly advise pre-service review for all items listed on the Clinical Review by Code List.